Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The Python-based scripts and modules have their installer implemented through `distutils`.
 They can be installed using

+	$ cd dist/MauiSmartGrid-1.0.0
-	$ python setup.py install --home=~/Maui-Smart-Grid-1.0
+	$ python setup.py install --home=~/Maui-Smart-Grid-1.0.0

 This example demonstrates installing to a user directory which is sometimes preferred over installing to a system-wide path.
 For this example, the `PYTHONPATH` environment variable should be set using something like

-	$ export PYTHONPATH=~/Maui-Smart-Grid-1.0/lib/python
+	$ export PYTHONPATH=~/Maui-Smart-Grid-1.0.0/lib/python

 where this example is specific to bash or sh.
+This can be placed in a startup configuration file such as `.bashrc` or `.bash_profile`, as necessary.

 ### MSG eGauge Service ###